-I am considering fleeing my home country, because I’m part of a persecuted group here, and I want to apply for refugee status to come to the United States.
-A friend told me, however, that the refugee application process is lengthy and difficult.
-He suggested I instead book a flight with a layover in the U.S. and then request asylum at the airport.
-Would this route be easier for me?
+If you are considering fleeing your home country because you're part of a persecuted group there, and want to apply for refugee status to come to the United States, you might have read that the refugee application process is lengthy and difficult.
+That's true!
+You might also wonder whether you'd be better off booking a flight to the U.S., then requesting asylum at the airport or afterward.
+Would such a strategy be easier or more effective?

 Unfortunately, there is no 'easy' way to gain refugee status, asylum, or other humanitarian protection in the United States.
 But it's worth understanding and considering the possibilities, as this article discusses.

 To meet the eligibility requirements to become either an asylee or refugee, you must be unwilling to return to your country of origin due to a well-founded fear that you will be persecuted based on your race, religion, nationality, social group, or political opinion.
 But the similarities end there.

 The big difference between refugee and asylee statuses is as follows:

 In other words, it's a difference of both location and application process.
 Below is a quick overview; for more detailed information about these application processes, see Asylum or Refugee Status: How to Apply. and How to Prepare and Submit a Refugee Application to the U.S.